 Swiss TAG (Swiss Theoretical Archaeology Group) founding member and coordinator https://hcommons.org/groups/swiss-tag/events/

-I am an archaeologist working on prehistoric wetland sites and the archaeology of alpine spaces, currently based at the University of Bern in Switzerland.
+I am an archaeologist working on prehistoric wetland sites and the archaeology of alpine spaces in the Circum Alpine region.
 I did my studies in Prehistoric and Roman Archaeology, Archaeological Science, Social Anthropology and the History of Eastern Europe.
 Accordingly, I have a deep interest in inter- and transdisciplinarity research.
 In my PhD thesis titling ‘Ceramics beyond Cultures: A praxeological approach to mobility, entanglements and transformation in the northern Alpine space (3950-3800 BC)’, I combined different thing, action, cultural and social theories with qualitative and quantitative methods of archaeology and archaeometry.
 While this project aimed at inquiring the role of spatial mobility for transformations in Neolithic pottery production and consumption practices, my latest research is focussed on the mutuality of human-environment-relations.

 I am interested in intersections of musical thought and understandings of the past across pre-modern Asia.
 My dissertation considers ritual music reform during the Northern Song dynasty (960-1127) as a means of bridging the distance from the ancients, using the perceived continuity of language, numbers, measurement, transmitted images, and recovered artifacts.
 I am also a performer of Javanese gamelan and numerous other kinds of music.